 It’s easy to focus on the methodology of project management.
-From scrum to lean to critical path, each approach orchestrates projects in a unique and fascinating way.
+From Scrum to Lean, each approach orchestrates a project team in a unique and fascinating way.

-But focusing too heavily on the methodology for managing a team can lead to neglecting an equally important consideration: who should actually be on the project team?
+But focusing heavily on the methodology for managing a team can lead to neglecting an important consideration.
+Who should be on the project team?

-Regardless of the intricate techniques managers use to tackle the complexity of projects, it’s the team who is ultimately responsible for the success or failure of the undertaking.
-Stocking your team with individuals who wield the right skillsets can be a challenge for both fledgling and experienced project leads.
+Regardless of the techniques managers use to tackle projects, it’s the team who is responsible for success or failure.
+Stocking your team with individuals who wield the right skillsets can be a challenge.

 Here are the 5 people nearly every project will require to be successful.